Fundamental Finite Key Limits for One-Way Information Reconciliation in Quantum Key Distribution: Introduction

 The ratio $\ell/N$ is constrained by the following effects: 1) Some measurement results are published for PE and subsequently discarded.
 2) The sifting phase removes data that is not expected to be highly correlated, thus further reducing the length $n$ of the raw key.
 3) Additional information about the raw keys is leaked to the eavesdropper during the IR and CO phase.
 4) To remove correlations with the eavesdropper, $X^n$ and $\hat{X}^n$ need to be purged in the PA phase, resulting in a shorter key.

 Some of these contributions vanish asymptotically for large $N$ while others approach fundamental limits. \footnote{Consider, for example, BB84 with asymmetric basis choice~\cite{lo04} on a channel with quantum bit error rate $Q$.
 There, contributions 1) and 2) vanish asymptotically while contributions 3) and 4) converge to $h(Q)$.}

 Modern tools allow to analyze QKD protocols that are secure against the most general attacks.
 They provide lower bounds on the number of secure key bits that can be extracted for a fixed block length,~$n$.
 For the BB84 protocol, such proofs are for example given in~\cite{scarani08,renner05} and~\cite{hayashi06-2}.
 These proofs were subsequently simplified to achieve better key rates in~\cite{tomamichellim11} and~\cite{hayashi11}, respectively.
+(See also~\cite{Tomamichel_15} for a recent detailed proof.)
 All results have in common that the key rate that can be achieved with finite resources is strictly smaller than the asymptotic limit for large $n$\,---\,as one would intuitively expect.

 We are concerned with a complementary question: Given a secure but otherwise arbitrary QKD protocol for a fixed $n$, are there fundamental upper bounds on the length of the key that can be produced by this protocol?
 Such bounds are of theoretical as well as practical interest since they provide a benchmark against which contemporary implementations of QKD can be measured.
 In the asymptotic regime of large block lengths, such upper bounds have already been investigated, for example in~\cite{moroder06}.
 Here we limit the discussion to IR and focus on bounds that solely arise due to finite block lengths (Sec.~\ref{sec:flimits}).
 We complement the bounds with a numerical study of achievable leak values with LDPC codes (Sec.~\ref{sec:results}), and study some possible improvements and open issues (Sec.~\ref{sec:conclusion}).